-The following information supplements and amends our discussions set forth under "Legal Proceedings" in our Annual Report on Form 10-K for the 2017 fiscal year and our Quarterly Report on Form 10-Q for the first quarter of 2018.
-Except as discussed below, there have been no material developments concerning the matters discussed in those reports.
+There have been no material developments concerning the matters discussed in the "Legal Proceedings" sections of our Annual Report on Form 10-K for the 2017 fiscal year and our Quarterly Report on Form 10-Q for the second quarter of 2018.
+Please refer to Notes 10 and 14 to the consolidated financial statements contained in this report for certain information regarding our legal proceedings.